CoopGame for

 ...
 It is not only strategic interaction.

-In this spirit our R-package CoopGame
+In this spirit our R-package CoopGame is devoted to the

 study of coalitional games with transferable utility and aims to provide